GO: The Great Outdoors Multimodal Dataset: Dataset Descriptions

 \subsubsection{Ontology}

 The GO dataset provides detailed pixel-wise semantic annotations (see Fig.~\ref{fig:labels}) to support enhanced autonomous off-road navigation.
-By integrating the ontological frameworks of the RELLIS-3D dataset \cite{jiangRELLIS3DDatasetData2022} alongside the RUGD dataset \cite{wignessRUGDDatasetAutonomous2019}, we constructed a comprehensive ontology of terrain and object categories tailored for our GO dataset.
+By integrating the ontological frameworks of the RELLIS-3D~\cite{jiangRELLIS3DDatasetData2022} and RUGD~\cite{wignessRUGDDatasetAutonomous2019} datasets, we construct a comprehensive ontology of terrain and object categories tailored for the GO dataset.
 In total, the dataset includes 22 distinct classes, covering categories including trees, grass, dirt, sky, gravel, bush, mulch, water, poles, fences, persons, buildings, objects, vehicles, barriers, mud, concrete, puddles, rubble, asphalt, and a void class.

-\subsubsection{Annotation process}
+\subsubsection{Annotation Process}

 The annotation process was semi-automated: we selected keyframes and used the Segment Anything Model (SAM) \cite{kirillovSegmentAnything2023} and OffSeg model \cite{viswanathOffsegSemanticSegmentation2021b} to provide initial segmentation labels.
 These initial labels were then refined by human annotators who manually assigned semantic labels, adjusted boundaries, and corrected errors.
-We also provide labels to thermal image data by utilizing the calibration between RGB camera and thermal cameras.
+We also provide labels to thermal image data by utilizing the calibration between RGB camera and thermal camera.
+A total of 1,800 image frames were annotated.